Spitfire-Frozone/Phd-Markdowns/VHbb_2Lep_TriggerStudy_Part3.md

 >  If you are unsure whether your output files are correct the first thing you should note is that output files of the megabyte-gigabyte size are largely correct, but ones of the kilobyte size usually have failed in some large capacity.

 >  If instead you get the error /afs/cern.ch/work/d/dspiteri/VHbb/build/x86_64-centos7-gcc8-opt/data/CxAODReader_VHbb/2017-21-13TeV-MC16-CDI-2019-07-30_v1_CustomMaps.root does not exist, as a first port of call find someone with these files, put them in the right place in the directory and try again.
+Most of this time this is because the command `source ./copydatafromafs.sh' was not run and the files that are stored on afs rather than the repo have not been incorporated into the framework.
 ____
 Next one should check that all the inputs were fine.
 Resubmitting failed ones as necessary.
 From the run directory that you submitted the files in.
 ~~~